fridayideas/daytomatoserver/README.md

 ##Accounts
   <_An account represents a user account.
-It contains username, password, or token if user logged in using Google_>
+It contains username and a token from the Google OAuth Provider_>

 ### Getting account information